shelly-rubin/Router-Project/README.md

 Active Phase: in that phase, any input address is now searched for in the Routing Table, and the output would be the port relevant for that specific address, as described above.

-Logisim - 8_bit_router.circ is the Logisim file.
+Logisim files - 8_bit_router.circ is the Logisim file.
 In addition, there are .png files(images of the circuit's modules in the project) encoder1.png, encoder2.png, encoder3.png, addresses.png, ports.png, compare.png, and router.png.